supervisely-ecosystem/import-StrawDI-dataset/README.md

 }
 ```

-To inform us of a publication using StrawDI_Db1, or to give any other feedback, please contact [Isaac Pérez](mailto:isaac.perez@dci.uhu.es) or [Diego Marin](mailto:diego.marin@diesia.uhu.es).
+To inform authors of a publication using StrawDI_Db1, or to give any other feedback, please contact [Isaac Pérez](mailto:isaac.perez@dci.uhu.es) or [Diego Marin](mailto:diego.marin@diesia.uhu.es).

 ## Statistics